Guilded-NET/Guilded-NET.github.io/references/AbstractGuildedClient.GetBansAsync(HashId).md

 `server` [HashId](HashId 'Guilded.Base.HashId')

-The server to get bans of
+The identifier of the [server](Server 'Guilded.Base.Servers.Server') to get bans of

 #### Exceptions